coronel08/my-notes/notes/docs/aws.md

 * Amazon Cloud Directory - directory service provides web-based directories to organize users, groups, devices, policies
 * Amazon Directory Service - provides single sign on to AWS, uses existing Microsoft Actice Directory

+#### Directory Service
+* AWS Managed Microsoft AD - AD managed in AWS and can have on prem AD as a trusted connection.
+If user not in AWS checks On Prem
+* AD Connector - proxy into on prem AD
+* Simple AD - AD compatible managed directory on AWS, cant be joined with on premise AD.
+For microsoft in AWS

+### Security Token Service
+* Security Service Token (STS) - limited and temp access up to 15 mins - 1 hour.
+* API
+    * AssumeRole - defines IAM role and access within account or cross account
+    * AssumeRoleWithSAML - return credentials for users logged with SAML
+    * AssumeRoleWithWebIdentity - Use cognito Pools instead of this
+    * GetSessionToken - MFA
+    * GetFederationToken - obtain temp creds for federated user
+    * GetCallerIdentity - return details about IAM user or role
+    * DecodeAuthorizationMessage - decode error message when API is denied
+    * iam:PassRole - passes permissions to other services
+* Policy - IAM Policies and S3 bucket Policies work together to decide allowable actions.
+    * Managed Policy - maintained by AWS
+    * Customer Managed Policy - Best Practice and allows version control and variables
+    * Inline policy - Strict 1-1 relationship between policy and principal, policy is deleted if you delete the IAM principal
 ### Monitoring
 * Cloudwatch - Focuses on the activity of AWS services and resources, reporting on their health and performance.
 Security repositry with threat analytics and metrics.
     * Metrics -